-Our closest brush with disaster happened one Saturday when we visited a fancy contemporary house on auction day just to watch the contest.
-It was way out of our price range, but the agent lured us in, telling us it might go for a much lower price.
+We kept at it, week after week.
+One Saturday we visited a contemporary house on auction day just to observe the contest and pick up some tactics.
+It was way out of our price range, but the agent told us it might go for a much lower price.
 What a beautiful house!
 A fish pond in the bedroom!
 An award-winning architect!
 What the heck — we entered the fray.

-That’s another Australian real estate thing, the Off-Market Property.
-Why on earth would a seller not want their property on the market?
+That’s another Australian real estate thing.
+Why on earth would a seller not want their property ON the market?
 Why would they agree to have it visible only to a few select souls?
 My theory is that it’s another version of the 30-minute open house scamper — designed to create an artificial sense of demand.
 As a buyer, seeing one of these off-market places, you’re supposed to feel privileged, like you’ve been given a special insider’s secret.
 You can’t really question the price, because, well, it will just eventually go up for auction and sell for WAY over that.
 You are SO lucky to have this exclusive viewing, this inside information.
 We almost got snared by this trap several times.

 And so I kept going back to the domain app, looking at the map, seeing the little dots of available properties, hoping an agent would call and tell me about a wonderful off-market place.